adamlg/builder/README.md

 ## Usage

 Open view.html in your browser, and click the buttons to add elements to the page.
 You can then change values in the menu (make sure it's a valid CSS value!) to change the formatting of each element.
+You can click on any menu item (the green boxes) to hide a menu you're not using, and click it again to expand it.

 ## Current Limitations